 4. Set a Market Price Just Under Expected Fair Market Value

-When potential buyers are looking at homes, they are looking for specifics on size, location, condition, and price.
-When the first three qualifiers are equal, then the buyers will look at the price as the primary sorting factor.
-In markets where there are a lot of buyers looking for homes, a lower price gets more people walking through.
+When potential buyers consider purchasing a home, they focus on important factors such as size, location, condition, and price.
+If the first three criteria are comparable, the price becomes the primary determinant.
+In markets where numerous buyers are searching for homes, a lower price attracts more people to visit and explore your property.